damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanical/README.md

 - **Comments:**

   - *An architectural structure shall specify the mechnical components and their sub-components.
-For example, te mechanical component a robot consist:*
+For example, the mechanical components a robot consist:*
     * Joint combinations
     * Brackets
     * Gear